 By the 1888-1889 season, they had purchased and moved to 363 Marlborough.

-On January 9, 1888, one of Edward Reynolds’s daughters, Adeline Ellen (Reynolds) Parker, the wife of Harleston Parker, sold half of her interest in 350 Marlborough to her sisters, Anna Foster Reynolds and Margaret Wendell Reynolds.
+On January 9, 1888, Adeline (Reynolds) Parker sold half of her interest in 350 Marlborough to her sisters, Anna and Margaret Reynolds.
 She sold the other half to them on March 9, 1888.

 350 Marlborough was not listed in the 1889 Blue Book.

 By the 1889-1890 winter season, 350 Marlborough was the home of Lucretia Watson (Lunt) Revere, the widow of Paul Joseph Revere (a Brigadier General in the Civil War, killed at Gettysburg).
 She previously had lived at 36 Fairfield.
 She also maintained a home in Lancaster.
 She continued to live at 350 Marlborough until her death in September of 1904.

-On May 20, 1905, 350 Marlborough was purchased from the Reynolds family by Eliza Robinson (Swift) Chute, the wife of Dr. Arthur Lambert Chute.
+On May 20, 1905, 350 Marlborough was purchased from Edward Reynolds’s heirs by Eliza Robinson (Swift) Chute, the wife of Dr. Arthur Lambert Chute.
 They previously had lived at 103 Mt.
 Vernon.

 Arthur Chute was a urologist and later also would become a professor at Tufts College School of Medicine.